 Read the bottom half of this post for a history of Hope Medicine and Bayer’s HMI-115.
 This treatment targets the prolactin (PRL) receptor to cure hair loss.
-Hope Medicine raised $56 million in funding in 2021.
+Hope Medicine (also called Heqirui Medicine) raised $56 million in funding in 2021.
 See their pipeline page for more information.

 The initial reason for all this excitement was due to the spectacular long-lasting hair growth results seen in stump-tailed macaque monkeys.
-Per the clinical trial participant I mention further below, these monkeys are still being monitored and have not lost their hair over four years after prolactin receptor antibody treatment.
+These monkeys are still being monitored and have not lost their hair even over four years after stopping prolactin receptor antibody treatment.

-Highly Encouraging Updates from Hope Medicine Trial Participant
+Encouraging Updates from Australian Phase 1 Trial Participant

 A November 2, 2022 detailed Reddit update from an Australian trial participant (HMI-115 dose 1 and dose 2) is required reading.
 This 37-year old male described in detail his first two doses of the prolactin blocker via injection.
 He (along with his 46-year old female partner) will get treatment every two weeks for six months.
 So a total of 12 doses, all at Sinclair Dermatology in Melbourne.
 Note that while these are Phase 1 trials in Australia, the same HMI-115 product is scheduled to undergo Phase 2 clinical trials in the US anytime soon.

-This Reddit user “moeman32” seems completely legitimate and has a posting history of over ten years.
+This Reddit user “moeman32” seems legitimate and has a posting history of over ten years.
 He has also written about Australia many times in the past.
-We owe him serious respect.
 He will do follow-up posts every two weeks.
 Note that all 20 patients in this Phase 1 safety trial are getting the actual drug injected. i.e., no placebo participants needed to test for efficacy this time around.